 Here we pull in all the loose threads and tie them up in a tidy little bow.
-And when the heat is on, there’s nothing like a great checklist to give you confidence that you will get there.

 - 3 MONTHS before your vacation